 “Working with the AfterNow team was a true game-changer in the development of our proposal presentation to our largest client.
 We needed to be creative in a different, bold and unique way….a way we didn’t even know was a possibility until we met with the AfterNow team!

 Not only did the team help us create a value story, but then transformed it into an amazing augmented reality experience of which we had not seen before.
 The AfterNow team showed us how to create this by drawing pictures, taking images and 3D models and synthesizing this into an incredibly compelling story where the user could then “feel” the experience and not just have to be “told” about it.

-This part of our Finalist meeting was one of the key highlights for the client, consultant and our team as well.
-By doing this, we were really able to show our client what we wanted them to feel, rather than telling them.
+This part of our Finalist meeting was one of the key highlights for the client, consultant, and our team as well.
+By doing this, we were really able to show our clients what we wanted them to feel, rather than telling them.
 The experience became real, an experience, rather than just a discussion.”

 When done strategically and creatively, presentations in augmented reality and virtual reality play a substantial role in the decision-making process, winning clients, elevating brand positioning, and earning recognition in a competitive marketplace.